 The latter institutions are advised to ‘dig into their data’ in order to become more market-driven and responsive to customer needs.
 With Flickr's algorithm evaluating likes, comments and other metadata to ensure the most thrilling images are prioritised in its web interface we are now in a world of automating ‘aesthetic judgement and value'.
 With EyeEm's algorithmic curation aesthetics becomes discursively conflated with style or taste rather than value or quality.

 Encounters Gallery is part of the increasing shift to the digital image and to an online experience of viewing photos.
-The lockdown, which was a governmental response to contain the Covid-19 pandemic, has seen an increasing digitalisation in response to the closing down of the spaces of physical art galleries.
-Our movements and interactions will be limited with social distancing and limited social gatherings for some time.
+The lockdown, which was a governmental response to contain the Covid-19 pandemic, has seen an increasing digitalisation in response to the closing down of, then restrictions on the spaces of physical art galleries.
+Our movements and interactions in these spaces will be limited with social distancing and limited social gatherings for some time.